jfjelstul/eusa/README.md

-# The euaid R Package

-This package provides easy access to data and documentation from the European Union State Aid (EUSA) Database by Joshua C. Fjelstul, Ph.D.
-The database includes three datasets: `cases`, `decisions`, and `awards`.
+# eusa

+An `R` package for the European Union State Aid (EUSA) Database.
+The EUSA database is part of the European Union Compliance Project (EUCP), which also includes the [European Union Infringement Procedure (EUIP) Database](https://github.com/jfjelstul/euip) and the [European Union Technical Regulation (EUTR) Database](https://github.com/jfjelstul/eutr).
+The EUCP is introduced in the working paper "Legal Compliance in the European Union: Institutional Procedures and Strategic Enforcement Behavior" by Joshua C. Fjelstul.

+The EUSA Database includes 27 datasets on the Commission state aid cases (2000-2020) and state aid awards granted to firms by government agencies in member states (2016-2020), including data on the universe of infringement cases and decisions made by the Commission in state aid cases.
+The three main datasets are `cases`, `decisions`, and `awards`.
+The database also includes time-series, cross-sectional, directed dyad-year, and network data on cases and decisions.

 The `cases` dataset includes all state aid cases that the Commission has opened in response to member states notifying state aid measures under [Article 108(3) TFEU](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:12008E108) from 2000 through 2020.
 The unit of observation is a case.
 The source of the raw data is the Commission's [state aid cases database](https://ec.europa.eu/competition/elojade/isef/).